TaffarelJr/onion-seed/README.md

 | GitHub Release | [![GitHub release](https://img.shields.io/github/release/TaffarelJr/onion-seed?logo=github)](https://github.com/TaffarelJr/onion-seed/releases/latest) |
 | OnionSeed      | [![NuGet](https://img.shields.io/nuget/v/OnionSeed?logo=nuget)](https://www.nuget.org/packages/OnionSeed)                                              |

+## How to build the code

+This is just a standard Visual Studio solution.
+[OnionSeed.sln](./OnionSeed.sln) is just at the root of the repo.

+The unit test project compiles against each of the supported platforms; so you'll need to have the SDKs for each of them in order to compile fully.
+Most of them come with Visual Studio; and it should give you error messages explaining which ones you're missing, if any.

 ## Community

 This project is licensed under the standard [MIT license](./LICENSE).